 Pirates of the High Seas Festival, October 11-12, 2013

 Columbus Day weekend will bring a wave of fun-filled adventures to Panama City Beach with the Pirates of the High Seas Fest.
-Pirates invade the beach near Pier Park, with the festival spilling inland to include an parades and sword-swinging showdowns, culminating with a dueling fireworks display to reenact The Battle of the Seven Seas.
+Taking place throughout the coastal community, the festival will include an ensemble of parades and sword-swinging showdowns, culminating with a dueling fireworks display to reenact The Battle of the Seven Seas.

 Ironman Florida, November 2, 2013